Mixed Use and Multi-Use

 Tour host details:

-Ms Wendy GAN is the Deputy Chief Executive Officer (District Development) of the West Kowloon Cultural District Authority, overseeing the development of the infrastructure, arts and cultural facilities, and supporting facilities in the West Kowloon Cultural District.
-She also has lead responsibility for formulating the overarching strategies for driving business development and for the hotel, office, residential as well as retail, dining and entertainment facilities of the District.
+Mr Sunny CHAN is the Chief Projects Officer of the West Kowloon Cultural District Authority, overseeing the master planning, design, cost, procurement, construction and management of all development, infrastructure, arts and cultural facilities, and supporting facilities in the West Kowloon Cultural District.
+He also leads the Projects Division and has lead responsibility for project implementation covering planning application, design approval and construction delivery of the hotel, office, residential as well as retail, dining and entertainment facilities of the District.

 Know Before You Go